Best Greenworks Pressure Washers in 2026: Budget Picks

 Greenworks 2000 PSI: The Real Answer

 This is the model I'd buy.
-Usually $160–200.
+Usually mid-range.
 It's powerful enough for real jobs—I cleaned a pretty grimy driveway, house siding with mold spots, and composite deck in one afternoon.
 One pass per job, no fighting.

 It's not fancy.
 Cord is maybe 35 feet (standard for electric), hose is 25 feet.
 You might need an extension cord depending on your outlets.
 Water delivery is around 1.5 GPM, which is solid.